hat-festival/glowing-hat/presentations/reveal.js/emf-2024/slides/intro.md

 Notes:

 My name is Sam.
 I made this hat for EMF 2022 and I found myself answering so many questions about it that I basically started writing this lightning talk in my head.
-So now I get to tell you about it
+So now here I am to tell you about it.